I want to help make the process of buying a new computer less painful

 Processor: Intel i5 or Intel i7 OR AMD Ryzen 5 or Ryzen 7

 Brands to try to get: Dell, Lenovo, Asus, HP, Acer

 You can either shop online (Amazon.com) if you like or go to a store like Best Buy or Micro Center and look and see what ones you like that meet those minimum requirements.

 TIP: If you want Microsoft Office (Word, Excel, PowerPoint, Outlook, etc...) you have to buy that separately or with the computer as an add-on.
-90% of the time a computer does NOT come with it pre-installed.
+Most of the time a computer does NOT come with it pre-installed.
 I would recommend the Office 2019 Home and Student.
 It comes with Word, Excel, PowerPoint, and One Note and DOES NOT include Outlook.
 It is around $160 for a "life time license".
 If you need outlook then you have to buy the business office package.
 That is more expensive.

 TIP: Ideally you want to buy a business computer as they tend to come with less junk software on them.
 If you get a normal consumer computer we can always remove that software.